-As you start thinking about planning a holiday, you would do well to consider some quite practical things beforehand – especially if you're going somewhere warm.
+As you start thinking about planning a vacation, you should consider some quite practical things beforehand – especially If you're going somewhere warm.

 A short guide to ostomy swimwear

-Women might want to look at a one-piece swimming costume with detailing or patterns across the stomach area to cover up the pouch.
+Women might want to look at a one-piece bathing suit with detailing or patterns across the stomach area to cover up the pouch.

 Going somewhere warm?